Consciousness: Mind–body problem

 Illustration of mind–body dualism by René Descartes.
 Inputs are passed by the sensory organs to the pineal gland, and from there to the immaterial spirit.

 Mental processes (such as consciousness) and physical processes (such as brain events) seem to be correlated, however the specific nature of the connection is unknown.

 The first influential philosopher to discuss this question specifically was Descartes, and the answer he gave is known as mind–body dualism.
 Descartes proposed that consciousness resides within an immaterial domain he called res cogitans (the realm of thought), in contrast to the domain of material things, which he called res extensa (the realm of extension).
 He suggested that the interaction between these two domains occurs inside the brain, perhaps in a small midline structure called the pineal gland.

 Although it is widely accepted that Descartes explained the problem cogently, few later philosophers have been happy with his solution, and his ideas about the pineal gland have especially been ridiculed.
 However, no alternative solution has gained general acceptance.
-Proposed solutions can be divided broadly into two categories: dualist solutions that maintain Descartes's rigid distinction between the realm of consciousness and the realm of matter but give different answers for how the two realms relate to each other; and monist solutions that maintain that there is really only one realm of being, of which consciousness and matter are both aspects.
+Proposed solutions can be divided broadly into two categories: dualist solutions that maintain Descartes' rigid distinction between the realm of consciousness and the realm of matter but give different answers for how the two realms relate to each other; monist solutions that maintain that there is really only one realm of being, of which consciousness and matter are both aspects.
 Each of these categories itself contains numerous variants.
 The two main types of dualism are substance dualism (which holds that the mind is formed of a distinct type of substance not governed by the laws of physics), and property dualism (which holds that the laws of physics are universally valid but cannot be used to explain the mind).
 The three main types of monism are physicalism (which holds that the mind is made out of matter), idealism (which holds that only thought or experience truly exists, and matter is merely an illusion), and neutral monism (which holds that both mind and matter are aspects of a distinct essence that is itself identical to neither of them).
 There are also, however, a large number of idiosyncratic theories that cannot cleanly be assigned to any of these schools of thought.